marsvale/hytopia-dev-kit/README.md

 # Hytopia Development Kit

-A dynamic Docker-based development environment for Hytopia game development.
-This toolkit provides an automated setup for both official Hytopia game examples and custom game repositories.
+A streamlined development environment for Hytopia AI game development, with focus on the AI-agents example integration.

-## 🎮 Features
+## 🎮 Core Features

-- **Dynamic Example Games**: Automatically fetches and sets up the latest official Hytopia game examples
-- **Dynamic Custom Repository Support**: Add any number of your own game repositories via environment variables
+- **AI Agent Development**: Direct integration with Hytopia's official ai-agents example
-- **Docker-Powered**: Containerized development environment for consistent development experience
+- **Docker-Powered**: Containerized development environment for consistent experience
-- **Multiplayer Testing**: Built-in support for testing multiplayer functionality
-- **Zero Configuration**: Works out of the box with example games
+- **Zero Configuration**: Works out of the box with the ai-agents example
-- **Flexible Setup**: Works with or without custom repositories
+- **Hot Reload**: Automatic code reloading for rapid development

 ## 🚀 Quick Start